resoluteworks/invirt/README.md

 It is **not** a framework for building microservices.

 ## Motivation
-Single-page applications (SPA) have been for years one of the few _reasonable_ alternatives to platforms like PHP or Ruby on Rails, when it comes to building web applications that aren't software for financial services or social media mammoths.
+When it comes to building web applications that aren't trading systems or social media mammoths, single-page applications (SPA) have been for years one of the few seemingly reasonable alternatives to platforms like PHP or Ruby on Rails.

 At the same time, server-side rendering on the JVM has had a bad reputation for decades and even the most popular frameworks in this space have done little to improve developer experience